 Anyone interested in stocking inland, public fishing waters (public freshwaters) with fish, mollusks or crustaceans must obtain a stocking permit issued by the N.C.
-Wildlife Resources Commission.
+Wildlife Resources Commission (NCWRC).

 The purpose of this regulation is to protect native or legally established aquatic species from the potentially damaging effects of unauthorized stockings.

 Stocking permit application (PDF- opens new window.
 If possible, complete application online before printing.)

 Why do I need a permit to stock fish in inland, public fishing waters?

 Unregulated stockings into public waters can have unintended, negative consequences, which can alter the existing aquatic community permanently.
 Stocked fish can: